© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp, 250m north-west of Silloans is a scheduled monument protected by Historic England under reference 1011391.
 View the official record →

-Roman camp, 250 metres north-west of Silloans is a temporary marching camp of the Roman Imperial period, situated in Northumberland.
+A Roman camp is a military fortification located 250 metres north-west of Silloans in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011391.

 Roman camp, 250m north-west of Silloans is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011391.